Vivekanand-R/AI-Product-Framework/README.md

 **7. Lean Product Development**

-**Auto/Manufacturing Example: Toyota's Lean Manufacturing → Lean Product Thinking** Toyota’s lean philosophy didn't stop at factories — it influenced global product thinking.
-In Toyota’s software-driven projects (e.g., in-car infotainment systems, autonomous vehicle R&D), they adapted “Kaizen” (continuous improvement) to software:
+**Auto/Manufacturing Example: Toyota's Lean Manufacturing → Lean Product Thinking** Toyota’s lean philosophy extended beyond manufacturing to shape global product development.
+In their software-driven initiatives, such as in-car infotainment systems and autonomous vehicle research, Toyota applied the principle of “Kaizen” (continuous improvement) to software development.

             A. Start with a minimal system,
             B. Gather real driver feedback from prototypes